Sign up to our Newsletter

 Step One: Completing an Undergrad Degree

 The minimum education requirement to join law school is an undergrad from an accredited university.
-Contrary to popular belief, there is no perfect degree to pursue to prepare for law school, or increase your chances of acceptance.
-Your grades are ultimately the biggest factor law schools will consider when looking at your transcripts.
+Contrary to popular belief, there is no perfect major to pursue to prepare for law school or increase your chances of acceptance.
+Your grades are ultimately the most considerable factor law schools will consider when reviewing your transcripts.

-You’re unlikely to excel in a major you chose simply for its reputation and assumed prestige.
-So, choose one that interests you and ensure you diversify your transcript by taking electives from different disciplines.
+Choose a major that interests you and ensure you diversify your transcript by taking electives from different disciplines.
 This will prove you completed an academically challenging course load, which will impress the admissions committee.

-High-ranking law schools will expect GPAs of at least 3.8.
+Top law schools typically have median GPAs between 3.8 and 4.0.
 Keep this in mind as you complete your undergrad!

 Step Two: Gaining Valuable Experience

 Your law school application will involve more than just grades and achievements.
-You will also have to submit a resume detailing everything you pursued outside of the classroom.
-This includes extracurriculars, research, work, and volunteer experience, and other meaningful projects.
+You must also submit a resume detailing everything you pursued outside the classroom.
+This includes extracurriculars, research, work, volunteer experience, and other meaningful projects.

-Ensure you keep busy throughout your undergrad so your resume demonstrates a breadth of skills that will prove useful in the legal field!
+Ensure you keep busy throughout your undergrad so your resume demonstrates a breadth of skills that will be helpful in the legal field!

 Step Three: Acing the LSAT

-The LSAT is the most dreaded part of aspiring law students’ applications, aside from their personal statements!
-This one score will play a huge role in the admissions committee’s decision on your candidacy so it’s imperative you give yourself enough time to master this exam.
+The LSAT is the most dreaded part of aspiring law students’ applications, aside from their personal statements.
+This one score will play a massive role in the admissions committee’s decision on your candidacy, so you must give yourself enough time to master this exam.

-Set a study schedule of at least two months, but ideally four to six, and hold yourself accountable!
+Set a study schedule of at least two months, ideally four to six, and hold yourself accountable.
 Treat your prep like a job and ensure you don’t miss any shifts.

 Step Four: Attending Law School